vendorude/naturedots_proj/README.md

     Use Matplotlib to plot the time series and save the plot as an image file.

 Ensure to replace 'manasbol.geojson' with the actual path to your GeoJSON file.

 Also, make sure to handle authentication for Earth Engine appropriately if running this script for the first time.

-In place of 'ee-naturedots-proj' used for initialization above, use a 'project name' that was registered in your earth engine account that you used for authentication.
+In place of 'ee-naturedots-proj' used for initialization in script above, use a 'project name' that was registered in your earth engine account that you used for authentication.